 Who Are Millennials?

-Known as Generation Y, these individuals were born between the years 1980 and 1995.
+Also known as Generation Y, these individuals were born between the years 1980 and 1996.
 According to Family Search, an international nonprofit organization dedicated to genealogy, the term millennial refers to being born near the end of the calendar millennium.

 Characteristics of Millennials